 When you first start out in Elysium, you will only know the skill 'General'.
 To view the abilities you know within the General skill, type 'skills general'.
 You will be presented with a list of abilities, which you simply need to type the name of to use.
 For example, 'diagnose' will be one of those listed, and by typing it, you will give yourself a brief diagnosis of any obvious ailments.

 Guild tutors only know the skills which the guild you belong to teaches, although they are always available to teach you, within the confines of the guild house.
 Players on the other hand can only teach what they know.
+Wandering NPC tutors can usually teach one skill, which is often a common skill, which you can have as many as you want, though core skills are limited to six skill groups.

 The most wide spread method of communicating is used to send messages